Ibrahim Biçakçiu

-Ibrahim Aqif Biçakçiu (also known as Ibrahim Biçaku) (10 September 1905 – 4 January 1977) was an Albanian landowner and Axis collaborator, Chairman of the Provisional Executive Committee from 14 September to 24 October 1943, and Prime Minister of Albania from 29 August to 20 October 1944 during the Nazi occupation.
+Ibrahim Aqif Biçakçiu (also known as Ibrahim Biçakçiu) (10 September 1905 – 4 January 1977) was an Albanian landowner and Axis collaborator, Chairman of the Provisional Executive Committee from 14 September to 24 October 1943, and Prime Minister of Albania from 29 August to 20 October 1944 during the Nazi occupation.

 Biography

 Early life

 Born in 1905, Elbasan which was located in the Manastir vilayet of the Ottoman Empire, today modern day central Albania.
 Ibrahim Biçakçiu was the son of Aqif Pasha Biçakçiu of Elbasan and the grandson of Mustafa Pasha Biçakçiu, patriarch of one of the three landowning influential and respected Albanian families of the town.
 His grandmother Shefikat Hanëm Alizoti was from the Alizoti family, which made him the he cousin of Esad Pasha Toptani and his family.
 His mother was Ifete Hanëm Vrioni of the Vrioni family.
 His surname, derived from Turkish bıçakçı, means "knifesmith" suggesting that was his ancestors craft/ profession (cognate with the Bosniak surname Bičakčić).
 His family helped in the Independence of Albania and it was through his family's influence that he grew up with the same ideology and beliefs.